Documentation

 Examples

-In the examples below, replace MY_HOST_ID: with a unique identifier for your InfluxDB 3 Core server.
+In the examples below, replace my-host-01: with a unique string that identifies your InfluxDB 3 Core server.

 Run the InfluxDB 3 server